5 basic things you must know for trek in Nepal

 Planned Contingency Days:

 With time getting so scarce, many people squeeze a trek into the holidays they have.
-However, it's a good idea to have some contingency days.
+However, it is a good idea to have some contingency days.
 Mountain flights in Nepal are sometimes delayed and canceled due to bad weather or fog.
 Also, you may need an extra day to acclimatize on a high-altitude trek.
 What if everything goes as planned, and you return to your base early?
 When the walk ends, there are plenty of things to do around Kathmandu and Pokhara.
 From short hikes, cycling trips, and city tours to the spa and great shopping, or anything in between would occupy your free time.

 Local Guides and Porters: